Kurt Vonnegut: Ethics in science

+Life

 Vonnegut also confronts the idea of free will in a number of his pieces.
 In Slaughterhouse-Five and Timequake the characters have no choice in what they do; in Breakfast of Champions, characters are very obviously stripped of their free will and even receive it as a gift; and in Cat's Cradle, Bokononism views free will as heretical.

 The majority of Vonnegut's characters are estranged from their actual families and seek to build replacement or extended families.
 For example, the engineers in Player Piano called their manager's spouse "Mom".
 In Cat's Cradle, Vonnegut devises two separate methods for loneliness to be combated: A "karass", which is a group of individuals appointed by God to do his will, and a "granfalloon", defined by Marvin as a "meaningless association of people, such as a fraternal group or a nation".
 Similarly, in Slapstick, the US government codifies that all Americans are a part of large extended families.

-Fear of the loss of one's purpose in life is a theme in Vonnegut's works.
-The Great Depression forced Vonnegut to witness the devastation many people felt when they lost their jobs, and while at General Electric, Vonnegut witnessed machines being built to take the place of human labor.
+Fear of losing one's purpose in life is a theme in Vonnegut's works.
+During the Great Depression Vonnegut witnessed the devastation many people felt when they lost their jobs, and while at General Electric he witnessed machines being built to take the place of human labor.
 He confronts these things in his works through references to the growing use of automation and its effects on human society.
 This is most starkly represented in his first novel, Player Piano, where many Americans are left purposeless and unable to find work, as machines replace human workers.
 Loss of purpose is also depicted in Galápagos, where a florist rages at her spouse for creating a robot able to do her job, and in Timequake, where an architect kills himself when replaced by computer software.